 There are many advantages to having a will:

 If you don’t make these decisions through your will, the court will make them for you.
 And the court’s decision may not be what you would have wanted.
-Wills also speed up the probate process, so your heirs have an easier time accessing your assets.
+Additionally, wills can help your family member avoid estate litigation since you will clearly state your wishes in this document.
+Finally, wills also speed up the probate process so your heirs can easily access your assets.

-A will can cover a number of things, but some of the most important things to include are:
+A will can cover a number of things, but here are some of the most important things to include.

 Your will should name your executor.
-This is the person who will carry out your wishes.
-He or she will meet with your family after you pass away.
-Before naming an executor, make sure that you speak with the person and get his or her approval.
+This is the person who will carry out your wishes after you’ve passed away.
+They will meet with your family after you pass away.
+Before naming an executor, make sure you speak with the person and get their approval.
 The executor has a difficult job, so it’s important to choose someone who is up to the task.

 Through your will, you can determine who inherits each of your assets, including:

 If you want to leave your 1960 Mustang to your grandchild or your great-grandmother’s doll collection to your great-niece, you can do so through your will.
-Real property can also be included in your will, but the process is more complicated and one that really requires the help of an attorney.
+Real property can also be included in your will, but the process is more complicated and requires an attorney’s help.

 If you are the parent of minor children, your will can dictate who will take guardianship of your children if you should die before they reach adulthood.
-Including guardianship wishes in your will is one of the best ways to ensure that your children are taken care of by the people of your choosing.
+Including guardianship wishes in your will is one of the best ways to ensure that your children are taken care of by the people you trust.

 If you have pets, you can name caretakers for your furry companions if you should pass away while they are still alive.
-Pets are typically passed to spouses or next-of-kin, but if there’s a specific person who you’d like to care for your pets, you can name him or her in your will.
+Pets are typically given to spouses or next-of-kin, but if there’s a specific person who you’d like to care for your pets, you can name them in your will.

-Make sure that you discuss this with the person before naming him or her in your will.
+Make sure you discuss this with the person before naming them in your will.

 A will is an essential estate planning document that will dictate who inherits your assets.
 Don’t take chances with your last wishes.
-Working with an experienced Houston will attorney can ensure that your will is legal, valid, and comprehensive.
+Working with an experienced Houston wills lawyer can ensure that your will is legal, valid, and comprehensive.

 When creating your will, you can only include assets that you own individually.
 This means that you can’t include any property you own with your spouse or any property owned in a living trust.
 You also cannot include life insurance proceeds that have a beneficiary, or retirement plan proceeds.
 Passing these onto your loved ones after your death will require separate documentation.